mispchallenge/misp2021_baseline/task1_wws/README.md

 - **System description**

-    The system implements a neural network (NN) based approach, where filter bank features are first extracted for each sample, and a network consisting of CNN layers, LSTM layer and fully connected layers are trained to assign labels to the audio samples.
+    The audio system implements a neural network (NN) based approach, where filter bank features are first extracted for each sample, and a network consisting of CNN layers, LSTM layer and fully connected layers are trained to assign labels to the audio samples.

+    For the video system, the same network structure is adopted as the audio network.

+    For fusion, we consider late fusion, that is, the mean of the a posteriori probability of the network output of audio and video is used to calculate the final score.

-- **Data preparation**
+- **preparation**

   - **prepare data directory**